 What to do:

-• If that doesn't help - upload to the PDF repair tool.
-It diagnoses and fixes corrupted files automatically
+- Use a repair tool - upload to the PDF repair tool.
+It diagnoses and fixes corrupted files automatically, even when re-downloading didn't help

 Reason 2: File is password protected